 Extending your home isn’t a quick job, in fact, you might be surprised by how long the whole process can take.
 There’s a lot of stages involved with extending, and each one can vary on the time it takes.

-For instance, you might need to get a Party Wall agreement with your neighbour.
+For instance, you might need to get a Party Wall Agreement with your neighbour.
 This can take anywhere between a week and 3 months to sort.
 Similarly, who you hire can also have an effect.
-At Resi, we aim to provide designs within 2 weeks, while other firms can take as long as two months.

 Check out our blog on the timeline of home extension.

 How much can you do yourself?

 If you know your way around a power tool or have a way with piping, you could potentially save yourself a lot of money when it comes to construction.
 For the actual build of your extension, there are four routes you could take…

 Learn more about your options in this blog.

 Each of these routes has its pros and cons.
 The more you do yourself, the more money you’ll be able to save.
 Not only that, you’ll have greater control over your project and be able to know where your materials come from, as well as assess the standard of work throughout each stage.
 However, it’s likely your build will take a lot longer to complete, and you run the risk of having to undertake expensive repair work if your work isn’t up to a high professional standard.